 This article covers how currency conversion works.

 - Automatically show ads for your products in another country without making changes to your website.
 If you don’t support the target country currency, currency conversion may help you broaden your reach.

-Currency conversion automatically converts the price in your product data to the currency of the new target country and displays both prices in your ads.
-This makes your ads understandable to users in other countries, while allowing you to continue using your existing website and landing pages with minimal changes.
+Currency conversion automatically converts the price in your product data to the currency of the new target country and displays both prices in your ads and free product listings.
+This makes your ads and listings understandable to users in other countries while allowing you to continue using your existing website and landing pages with minimal changes.

-If you provide prices in a currency different than the currency of the target country in your campaign, the prices will automatically be converted and shown in the local currency.
+If you provide prices in a currency different from the currency of the target country in your campaign, the prices will automatically be converted and shown in the local currency.

-The converted price estimate shown in your ad is based on exchange rates from Google Finance.
+The converted price estimate shown in your ad or listing is based on exchange rates from Google Finance.

-While your currency will be converted in your ads, in order to target a new country, you’ll still need to meet the language requirements for that country.
-Keep in mind that you'll also need to update your shipping settings to match shipping requirements for your target country.
-Learn how to set up shipping
+While your currency will be converted in your ads and listings, to target a new country, you’ll still need to meet the language requirements for that country.
+Keep in mind that you'll also need to update your shipping to match shipping requirements for your target country.

 Since your website charges in your existing currency, the final purchase price for the user depends on the exchange rates used by the user's credit card or other payment service provider.
 This means that the estimate and the final purchase price may be different.
 Make sure to clearly indicate the price in the original currency throughout your landing pages and website.

 Matilda's store is based in the US, and her website shows prices for her products in USD.
 She uses Shopping ads to advertise in the US, so the prices in her product data are in USD.
 She also sells and ships to Canada, but her website doesn't show prices in CAD.